Dorset

+Dorset has a varied landscape of chalk downs, steep limestone ridges, and low-lying clay valleys.
+The majority of its coastline is part of the Jurassic Coast World Heritage Site due to its geological and palaeontologic significance, and features notable landforms such as Lulworth Cove, the Isle of Portland, Chesil Beach and Durdle Door.
+The north of the county contains part of Cranborne Chase, a chalk downland.
+The highest point in Dorset is Lewesdon Hill (279 m), in the south-west.

-The county has a long history of human settlement stretching back to the Neolithic era.
-The Romans conquered Dorset's indigenous Celtic tribe, and during the Early Middle Ages, the Saxons settled the area and made Dorset a shire in the 7th century.
-The first recorded Viking raid on the British Isles occurred in Dorset during the eighth century, and the Black Death entered England at Melcombe Regis in 1348.
-Dorset has seen much civil unrest: in the English Civil War, an uprising of vigilantes was crushed by Oliver Cromwell's forces in a pitched battle near Shaftesbury; the doomed Monmouth Rebellion began at Lyme Regis; and a group of farm labourers from Tolpuddle were instrumental in the formation of the trade union movement.
+There is evidence of Neolithic, Celtic, and Roman settlement in Dorset, and during the Early Middle Ages the region was settled by the Saxons; the county developed in the 7th century.
+The first recorded Viking raid on the British Isles occurred in Dorset in 789 AD, and the Black Death entered England at Melcombe Regis in 1348.
+The county has seen much civil unrest: in the English Civil War an uprising of Clubmen vigilantes was crushed by Oliver Cromwell's forces in a pitched battle near Shaftesbury; the doomed Monmouth Rebellion began at Lyme Regis; and the Tolpuddle Martyrs, a group of Dorset farm labourers, were instrumental in the formation of the trade union movement.
 During the Second World War, Dorset was heavily involved in the preparations for the invasion of Normandy, and the large harbours of Portland and Poole were two of the main embarkation points.
-The former was the sailing venue in the 2012 Summer Olympics, and both have clubs or hire venues for sailing, Cornish pilot gig rowing, sea kayaking and powerboating.

-Dorset has a varied landscape featuring broad elevated chalk downs, steep limestone ridges and low-lying clay valleys.
-Over half the county is designated as an Area of Outstanding Natural Beauty.
-Three-quarters of its coastline is part of the Jurassic Coast Natural World Heritage Site due to its geological and palaeontologic significance.
-It features notable landforms such as Lulworth Cove, the Isle of Portland, Chesil Beach and Durdle Door.
-Agriculture was traditionally the major industry of Dorset but is now in decline and tourism has become increasingly important to the economy.
-There are no motorways in Dorset but a network of A roads cross the county and two railway main lines connect to London.
-Dorset has ports at Poole, Weymouth and Portland, and an international airport near Bournemouth.
-The county has a variety of museums, theatres and festivals, and is host to the Great Dorset Steam Fair, one of the biggest events of its kind in Europe.
-It is the birthplace of Thomas Hardy, who used the county as the principal setting of his novels, and William Barnes, whose poetry celebrates the ancient Dorset dialect.
+Agriculture was historically the major industry of Dorset, but is now in decline in favour of tourism.